arononak/github-actions-gnome-extension/CODE_OF_CONDUCT.md

 Everything is possible within the limits of the law.

-I just don't want to see:
+The only thing I don't want to see here is:
-- communist ideology,
+- Communist ideology,
 - German-Nazi ideology,
 - LGBT ideology,
-- War topics - "devil Putin" vs. "drug addict Zelensky", Israel - Hamas, China - USA,
+- War topics - "devilish Putin" vs. "drug addict Zelensky", Israel - Hamas, China - USA,